danie1sung/Sketch-FSL-S2M/README.md

 This repository now directly integrates the 3D encoding and decoding logic from the `sketch2model` repository into `src/sketch2model_core`.
 The previous `src/sketch2model_io` module has been removed.

 The `ViewDisentangleModel` from `sketch2model_core` is used for both encoding and decoding.
-Pre-trained weights are expected to be available in the `sketch2model/checkpoints` directory.
+Pre-trained weights are expected to be available in the `checkpoints` directory.
 The current implementation defaults to loading the `chair_pretrained` model.

 ## Evaluation